Meet the Team

 Grace Counseling Therapists

-Susan is a Licensed Marriage and Family therapist and clinical coordinator.
+Susan Sheidy, LMFT, is the Grace Counseling Services Clinical Director and a Licensed Marriage and Family Therapist.
 She earned her Bachelor of Science in Psychology and Christian Counseling from Liberty University and also received her Master of Arts graduate degree in Marriage and Family Therapy from Liberty.

 Susan's work is centered on our identity in Christ, meeting everyone at the cross, and offering an abundance of grace.
 Susan offers an approach that integrates Christianity and the models of psychology.
 At her core, her interventions commonly used are attachment-based therapy, goal-setting, inner child work, differentiation, mindfulness, modeling and EMDR.
 Susan's primary area of work has been focused on trauma.
 She is an EMDR level 2 therapist and has worked alongside victims of domestic violence, grief and loss, marital crisis, suicide, addiction, adult survivors of childhood sexual abuse, and soul repair.
 She has worked extensively with both complex and single incident traumas.